Spectral shift via "lateral" perturbation: Examples and applications

 We illustrate our results with a simple numerical example.
 Consider the $4\times4$ matrix family

 where

 The choice of $K_1$ and $K_2$ is \emph{random}; the transversality condition of section~\ref{sec:curved} is satisfied with probability 1.

-The one-parameter family $H(t,0)$ is a perturbation of $H(0,0)$ along the eigenvector $e_1$ of the eigenvalue $0$.
+The one-parameter family $H(t,\vec0)$ is a perturbation of $H(0,\vec0)$ along the eigenvector $e_1$ of the eigenvalue $0$.
 As $t$ increases, the eigenvalue $0$ remains constant while the other eigenvalues increase, see Fig.~\ref{fig:spec_flow}(top).
 This type of figure is usually called \term{spectral flow}.

-The spectral shift at $\lambda=0$ between $H(0,0)$ and $H(t,0)$ is visualized as the number of eigenvalues crossing $\lambda=0$ between $0$ and $t$.
-Thus, at the values of $t = 0.1$, $1$ and $2.5$, highlighted by black dots in Fig.~\ref{fig:spec_flow}(top), the spectral shift is 0, 1 and 2 correspondingly.
-The spectrum of the lateral variations at these points is shown in the bottom row of Fig.~\ref{fig:spec_flow}.
+The spectral shift at $\lambda=0$ between $H(0,\vec0)$ and $H(t,\vec0)$ is visualized as the number of eigenvalues crossing $\lambda=0$ between $0$ and $t$.
+Thus, at the values of $t = 0.1$, $1.0$ and $2.5$, highlighted by black dots in Fig.~\ref{fig:spec_flow}(top), the spectral shift is 0, 1 and 2 correspondingly.
+The spectrum of the lateral variations at these points (more precisely, the continuations of the eigenvalue 0 in the spectrum of $H(0.1,\vec{s})$, $H(1,\vec{s})$ and $H(2.5,\vec{s})$) is shown in the bottom row of Fig.~\ref{fig:spec_flow}.
 As predicted by Theorem~\ref{T:Curved}, the point $\vec{s} = (0,0)$ is a minimum, saddle point and maximum correspondingly.